giangnguyen2412/giangnguyen2412.github.io/_posts/2021-08-23-Welcome-to-America.md

-# Greetings to the US.
+# Greetings and the US sky

 I just arrived in the US in August 2021 to start my Ph.D program in Computer Science at [Auburn univeristy](http://anhnguyen.me/lab/), AL. My research focus is Explainable AI for high-stakes problems.